scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

 ### Get Started

-1. Fork the repository and create your branch from `main`.
+1. Fork the repository and create your branch from `develop`.
 2. Make your changes with clear, descriptive commit messages.
 3. Ensure your code follows the existing style and passes all builds.
 4. Submit a pull request and describe your changes.